-Careers in the medical industry are growing at pretty much every level, but not many can match the explosive growth rate the BLS predicts for dental hygienists in the next decade.
+Careers in the medical industry are fast-growing at pretty much every level, but not many can match the explosive growth rate the BLS predicts for dental hygienists in the next decade.
 If you don’t mind poking and prodding at strangers’ mouths all day, you will find yourself ahead of even most bachelor’s degree holders.

 The median wage of dental hygienists is $74,820 per year, $35.97 per hour.
 The industry is expected to have 40,900 new positions by 2026, up 20% from the 2016 figure of approximately 207,900 active positions.